Education

 Between 2016 and 2018, Indigenous Services Canada (ISC) supported community-level engagement with First Nations partners and co-developed a transformed policy and funding approach for First Nations elementary and secondary education to better support the needs of students who reside on reserve.
 These engagements were led by First Nations organizations, and provided community members with the opportunity to share their views on how to improve First Nations student success.

-Implemented as of April 1, 2019, with investments in 2021, 2022 and 2024, the co-developed framework:
+Implemented on April 1, 2019, with investments in 2021, 2022 and 2024, the co-developed framework:

-• replaces a number of outdated proposal-based programs with improved access to predictable core funding through regional funding formulas
+- replaces a number of outdated proposal-based programs with improved access to predictable core funding through regional funding formulas

-• provides base funding that is comparable to provincial systems across the country
+- provides base funding that is comparable to provincial systems across the country

-• supports the development of regional education agreements to respond to the education goals and priorities set by participating First Nations communities
+- supports the development of regional education agreements to respond to the education goals and priorities set by participating First Nations communities

 Recent budget investments

-• $649.4 million over 2 years, starting in 2024 to 2025, for elementary and secondary education on reserve
+- $649.4 million over 2 years, starting in 2024 to 2025, for elementary and secondary education on reserve

-• $545.1 million over 3 years, starting in 2024 to 2025, for K-12 infrastructure to build and renovate safe and healthy learning environments for First Nations students
+- $545.1 million over 3 years, starting in 2024 to 2025, for K-12 infrastructure to build and renovate safe and healthy learning environments for First Nations students

-The investments in Budgets 2024 and 2022 build on funding announcements in Budget 2021 in which the Government of Canada continued to take steps to close the education gap between First Nations peoples and non-Indigenous Canadians.
+The investments in Budgets 2024 and 2022 build on funding announcements in Budget 2021, in which the Government of Canada continued to take steps to close the education gap between First Nations peoples and non-Indigenous Canadians.
 Budget 2021 invested $1.7 billion over 5 years, and $300 million ongoing in funding and initiatives that respond to the needs of First Nations elementary and secondary students on reserve.
 This included:

-• $726 million over 5 years, and $188 million ongoing, to enhance funding for the co-developed framework for elementary and secondary education in critical areas such as:
+- $726 million over 5 years, and $188 million ongoing, to enhance funding for the co-developed framework for elementary and secondary education in critical areas such as:

-• student transportation
+- student transportation

-• ensuring funding for First Nations schools on reserve remains predictable from year to year
+- ensuring funding for First Nations schools on reserve remains predictable from year to year

-• increasing First Nations control over First Nations education by concluding more regional education agreements
+- increasing First Nations control over First Nations education by concluding more regional education agreements

-• $515 million over 5 years, and $112 million ongoing, to support before and after-school programming for First Nations children on reserve which was announced as part of the Canada-wide Early Learning and Childcare System
+- $515 million over 5 years, and $112 million ongoing, to support before and after-school programming for First Nations children on reserve, which was announced as part of the Canada-wide Early Learning and Childcare System

-• $112 million in 2021 to 2022, in response to the COVID-19 pandemic, supporting First Nations-led community measures so children on reserve could continue to attend school safely
+- $112 million in 2021 to 2022, in response to the COVID-19 pandemic, supporting First Nations-led community measures so children on reserve could continue to attend school safely

 Recent progress